 - Free – DIA members and Children under 12 yrs

 Are Visits allowed without a Tour?

-Tours were provided and included with the price of admission, but have been suspended during 2020.
+Tours were provided and included with the DIA Beacon Admission ticket, but have been suspended since 2020.

 DIA: Beacon is a celebration for the senses: